Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

     <img src="../../Images/FrontendSubtitleHardToRead.png" width="800">

-- Open GitHub Copilot Chat, click **+** to clear prompt history.
+- Open GitHub Copilot Chat, then click **+** to clear prompt history.

 - Open the `WrightBrothersFrontend/src/components/Banner.tsx` file.

 - Ask ChatGPT what color you should use for the subtitle:

     ```md
-    The subtitle in the banner at #selection is hard to read due to its color, what color do you suggest?
+    The subtitle in the banner at #selection is hard to read due to its color.
+Can you suggest a color which would better fit the existing color pallette while still improving readability?
     ```

 - For `#selection`, select all the content of `Banner.tsx`